Colfax Elementary School

-The Colfax Elementary & Middle School is a public school in Pittsburgh, Pennsylvania, United States.
+The Colfax Elementary & Middle School (also known as Pittsburgh Colfax K-8) is a public school in Pittsburgh, Pennsylvania, United States.
 Its building, built in 1911, was listed on the National Register of Historic Places in 1986.
 As of October 1, 2017, there were a total of 890 students enrolled in the school.
 The school's Principal is Dr. Tamara Sanders-Woods and the Vice Principal is Asia Mason and Joann Murphy (middle school).
 The school is one of oldest schools still open in the City of Pittsburgh.
 The school added a new building with a glass bridge connecting the two buildings, in 2007 circa.
 The school is under Pittsburgh Public Schools direction, and led by Superintendent Anthony Hamlet.

 The new building was built in the early 2010s and a bridge is connected.
 Mostly 7th and 8th graders learn in the new building but both buildings work synonymously for all students.

 Proximity and students

 The school presides in the Squirrel Hill neighborhood and attracts students from all over the city mostly including Squirrel Hill and East Hills (Pittsburgh).
 The school is made up of a lot of students from around the world including Asia, Middle East, Latin America and Africa, there is also a large Jewish population within the school.
 The school is prominently diverse and also includes the ESL program for non-English speaking students.
 Most students who attend Colfax K-8 will proceed to Taylor Allderdice to continue into high school.

 People gather in protest for racial justice amid the Black Lives Matter movement.